Give Me 15 Minutes, and I’ll Show You How to Get Your Next Paid Writing Gig.

 Want to make a living as a professional writer or editor but don’t know how to start?
 Or want to grow in your editorial or communications career but feel stuck?

 Maybe you’ve also wondered how to come up with good ideas that actually sell.
 Or how to pitch an editor.
 Or how to get more paid writing gigs for magazines, websites, and newsletters.

 If you’ve ever asked yourself these questions you’re in the right place.

 Know that writing for a living, whether it’s as a staff writer and editor or a freelancer, is possible.
 I’ve been a working professional writer and editor for more than a decade, and I can help show you how.

 ABOUT ME, LESLIE QUANDER WOOLDRIDGE

 I started as a freelance newspaper reporter and became a staff reporter before working as a magazine editor at AARP The Magazine, the largest circulation magazine in the world.
 (It had 35 million readers during the nearly five years I was there.
 No pressure, right?)

 I then worked as the senior editor of luxury lifestyle magazine Capitol File—complete with responsibilities like securing and doing celebrity interviews, reviewing new restaurants and products, and editing the entire print magazine along with exclusive, digital stories—before becoming a health writer and editor at a large federal agency.

-As if that weren’t busy enough, I’ve also worked as a freelance writer for outlets from U.S. News and World Report, The Washington Post, Playboy.com, Time Out, and Bridal Guide Online to specialty health magazines like Lupus Now.
+As if that weren’t busy enough, I’ve also worked as a freelance writer for outlets from The Washington Post, Men’s Health, Playboy, Time Out, U.S. News and World Report, and Bridal Guide Online to specialty health magazines like Lupus Now.